jjfiv/middhacks22-git/README.md

 ## First Time Git Setup

 You may have already done this!
+If not, open your Terminal.app (MacOS) or Git Bash (Windows):

 ```bash
 # Git writes your name and email on your contributions.